DominiquePaul/thisiscrispin/README.md

 # thisiscrispin.com
 ### The code for my personal website

 This is the code for my personal website [www.thisiscrispin.com](www.thisiscrispin.com).

+Some facts about the app:
-It's a client-only app based on react.
+- It's a client-only app based on react.
+- It's connected to GCP with CI/CD: Everytime the repository is updated a new container is deployed.
+- Using an efficient docker image (have a look) I was able to reduce the docker image size by 78% to 171MB.
+The website is not called around the clock so cloud run will frequently launch a contianer for a website visit.
+A smaller docker image makes this much faster.

 ![screenshot of website](readme_images/screenshot_website.png)